one-data-model/one-data-model.github.io/faq.md

 Despite the divergence of representation languages, the underlying meta-information-models are strikingly similar, conceptually and semantically.
 They mostly vary syntactically and use diverse vocabulary constructs to represent similar concepts.
 The devices and functiomnality being modeled is also very similar and is described at a similar level of abstraction across the field.

 The OneDM group decided to undertake a comprehensive review of the state of the art in IoT data models, to see if a common data model could be based on a down-selection from the existing IoT data models.
-WHile many of the models that were evaluated have strong suits, it was concluded that no single data model was sufficient to form the basis of a common IoT data model across industry.
+While many of the models that were evaluated have strong suits, it was concluded that no single data model was sufficient to form the basis of a common IoT data model across industry.
 The more mature models have insufficient coverage across application domains, and the tools and formats being used are not well enough developed in any one area to meet the broad set of requirements.

 Based on the industry review, the OneDM group decided to split the work into two phases, first the development of a common modeling framework and language that can describe and represent all of the existing IoT data models, with an extensible architecture, good support for modern tools, and friendly for developers.
 In this phase, we have subjected the proposed language and framework to a pressure test, representing models from diverse sources to identify common optimizations and common design patterns that need to be supported.

 In the first phase, we enable diverse IoT data models to be contributed in a common format, with the features and limitations they come with from their parent organizations.
-All of the contribution organizations have agreed to make their contributions under the BSD 3-Clause open source license to enable OneDM converged models to be derived woirks of the original contributions.
+All of the contribution organizations have agreed to make their contributions under the BSD 3-Clause open source license to enable OneDM converged models to be derived works of the original contributions.

 The first phase result is the Semantic Definition Format (SDF) and related tools and frameworks to manage the contribution of data models from diverse sources, and collection of these data models in a single place.

 The second phase is the normalization of IoT data models to select a common set of device and functionality definitions that can be used to create interoperable devices and services across IoT vendors and standards organizations.
 In this phase, we develop policies and processes for building consensus around a common set of data model definitions that everyone can use to model and define a common set of IoT devices and services.
-The resuklt of phase two will be a uniform set of high level, protocol agnostic, IoT data models that can be used to generate semantically interoperable devices and services that can be deployed on a single network protocol or bridged across protocols.
+The result of phase two will be a uniform set of high level, protocol agnostic, IoT data models that can be used to generate semantically interoperable devices and services that can be deployed on a single network protocol or bridged across protocols.

 ## What is the relationship of OneDM to other IoT standards organizations?
 Why is OneDM not just another competing IoT standard?